NorthernMechatronics/tflm_digits/training_files/README.md

 [ReLU stands for rectified linear unit](https://www.tensorflow.org/api_docs/python/tf/nn/relu).
 ReLU is simply defined as the piecewise function **f(x) = max{0, x}** where x is just the input value.
 Although this function apperas linear, this function is considered non-linear because it does not represent a linear function – any negative inputs automatically output zero.

-[Softmax](https://www.tensorflow.org/api_docs/python/tf/nn/softmax) is a function that transforms some number of real numbers (K real numbers) to a probability distribution.
+[Softmax](https://www.tensorflow.org/api_docs/python/tf/nn/softmax) is a function that transforms some number of real numbers (**K** real numbers) to a probability distribution.
 Evidently, this function is used as the last activation function becaue we would like to represent the output of the neural network to some sort of probability distribution when we perform image classification, especially multi-class classification.
 Since digit recognition involves multiple classes, using the softmax function in the last layer is a good choice.

 ### Choosing a good dataset

 We'll use information from [Google for Developers](https://developers.google.com/machine-learning/data-prep/construct/collect/data-size-quality) to summarize our findings.

-These days, finding datasets is easy since there are many platforms that make publicly available datasets easy to find.
-Tensorflow makes this easy by way of their API functions such as **tf.data.Datasets**, which allow you to create a seamless input pipeline.
+These days, finding datasets is easy since there are many platforms that make datasets publicly available.
+Tensorflow facilitates this by way of their API functions such as **tf.data.Datasets**, which allow you to create a seamless input pipeline.
 However, finding datasets that ideally suits your needs is harder.
 To evaluate what you need from your dataset, consider:

 - the size of the dataset.
 There is no set number on how many data points or images you need.
 One argues that for each class you have, you should have at least 1000 data points in your training set.
 This is not necessarily arbitrary since deep learning requires a lot of data and this can be feasible.
 However, it is important to not misconstrue that more data points are necessarily better, even if they are of bad quality.
 - the quality of the dataset.
 A successful dataset works to solve the problem you want to achieve.
 There are certain aspects you want to consider: